yahoojp-marketing/ads-search-api-documents/bestpractice/en/addisplayoption_asset.md

-# Ad Display Option
+# Ad display asset
-## What is “Ad Display Option”?
+## What is “Ad display asset”?
 \* This best practice page is for the new method to be released in Spring, 2022.

-<A href="https://ads-help.yahoo-net.jp/s/article/H000045056?language=en_US">Ad Display Option</a> is a function of displaying additional information such as a link to other URL page or phone number to Search Ads.
+<A href="https://ads-help.yahoo-net.jp/s/article/H000045056?language=en_US">Ad display asset</a> is a function of displaying additional information such as a link to other URL page or phone number to Search Ads.

-There are 4 features for Ad Display Option:
+There are 4 features for Ad display asset:
-* "QuickLink" (Displays a URL link to other URL page on bottom of the ads)
+* "QuickLink" (Quick link asset)
-* "CallExtension" (Displays phone number)
+* "CallExtension" (Call asset)
-* “CALLOUT” (Options for supplementing text)
+* “CALLOUT” (Callout asset)
-* “STRUCTURED_SNIPPET” (Options for supplementing category)
+* “STRUCTURED_SNIPPET” (Category snippet asset)

-There are 2 advantages from using Ad Display Option.
+There are 2 advantages from using Ad display asset.
 1. Ad spaces become larger and increase the visibility.
 This will raise the click rate.
 2. Can easily access to the page that user desires.
 This will raise the convenience.

 ## How to operate through Search Ads API
-To display ads with Ad Display Option, use the 3 services below from Search Ads API.
+To display ads with Ad display asset, use the 3 services below from Search Ads API.
 ##### 1. AssetService
 In AssetService, you can retrieve, add and update Asset Information.
-Asset Information is a component such as text, link URL, and phone number to be displayed as Ad Display Option.
+Asset Information is a component such as text, link URL, and phone number to be displayed as Ad display asset.

 ##### 2. CampaignAssetService
 In CampaignAssetService, you can set the added Asset Information to campaign, and retrieve the Asset Information that is set to campaign.